 The financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand ("NZ GAAP").
 They comply with Public Benefit Entity International Public Sector Accounting Standards ("PBE IPSAS") and other applicable financial reporting standards as appropriate that have been authorised for use by the External Reporting Board for Not-For-Profit entities.
-For the purposes of complying with NZ GAAP, the Group is a public benefit not-for-profit entity and is applying Tier 1 Not-For-Profit PBE IPSAS as it has expenditure of more than \$30 million.
+For the purposes of complying with NZ GAAP, the Company is a public benefit not-for-profit entity and is applying Tier 4.5 Financial instruments 1 Not-For-Profit PBE IPSAS as it has expenditure of more than \$30 million.